 Results so far

 By the end of December 2013 (four full years of recording) approximately 80,000 invertebrates had been counted and more than 300 species identified.
 Two peer reviewed papers have now been published, looking at the results from the pollinating insects and those from the invertebrates that live on the plants.
-The results and recommendations for gardeners have been published in two interpretation bulletins.
+The findings and what this means for gardeners can be found on our results page.
 Read more.